The 28 best Prime Day 2024 headphone deals you can still buy

 - Original price: $549

 Apple's AirPods Max over-ear headphones have generated buzz since their 2020 release.
-These headphones rarely go on sale, so snag them before Prime Day ends.
+These headphones rarely go on sale, so snag them before this deal expires.
 These headphones are available in four colors, all of which are on sale for $395.

 More Prime Day 2024 headphone deals still available